influxdata/influxdb-java/README.md

 * If your InfluxDB query contains multiple SELECT clauses **for the same measurement**, InfluxResultMapper will process all results because there is no way to distinguish which one should be mapped to your POJO.
 It may result in an invalid collection being returned;
 * A Class field annotated with _@Column(..., tag = true)_ (i.e. a [InfluxDB Tag](https://docs.influxdata.com/influxdb/v1.2/concepts/glossary/#tag-value)) must be declared as _String_.

--- _Note: With the current released version (2.7), InfluxDBResultMapper does not support QueryResult created by queries using the "GROUP BY" clause.
-This was fixed by [PR #345](https://github.com/influxdata/influxdb-java/pull/345)._

 #### QueryBuilder:

 An alternative way to create InfluxDB queries is available.
 By using the [QueryBuilder](QUERY_BUILDER.md) you can create queries using java instead of providing the influxdb queries as strings.